Cray-HPE/docs-csm/operations/multi-tenancy/TenantAdminConfig.md

   apiGroup: rbac.authorization.k8s.io
 ```

 Note the reference to the Keycloak group `vcluster-blue-tenant-admin` in each of the `RoleBinding` sections.
-Administrators can create the appropriate `rules` in the `ClusterRole` which control the actions the tenant administrator is allowed to perform.
+Administrators can create the appropriate rules in the `ClusterRole` in order to control the actions the tenant administrator is allowed to perform.

 ## Retrieve an OIDC token